ELHorta/HW-Accel-APP-VM/zcu104_hw_platform/README.md

 It is necessary to create a design that implements a partially reconfigurable area inside the FPGA and the required interfaces to communicate with the microprocessor.

-Use this Xilinx Tutorial to generate the implementation files:
+Use this Xilinx Tutorial to generate the implementation files (or go to the next step, if you want to use pre-generated files):

 [Xilinx ZCU104 Platform Creation](https://xilinx.github.io/Vitis-Tutorials/2022-1/build/html/docs/Vitis_Platform_Creation/Design_Tutorials/02-Edge-AI-ZCU104/README.html)